zerod4y/Relec-Ransomware/README.md

 * Downloading wallpaper from web and changing system wallpaper settings.
 * File encryption and decryptions operations.
 * Storing encryption key at server.
+* No external dependancies ( VC++ or MFC dll's not required )
+* Small footprint.
+It is only 250KB on Release mode.

 #### Requirements:
 - Python 2.7